Bolaji87/the-wild-oasis/README.md

 # The wild oasis

-Main project in Jonas Schedtmann's Ultimate React Course
+Main project in Jonas Schedtmann's Ultimate React Course.
+Built with React Query and Supabase.